aws-samples/emr-serverless-samples/cdk/emr-serverless-with-sfn/README.md

 - [./assets/jobs/pyspark-reader-example.py](./assets/jobs/pyspark-reader-example.py)
 - [./assets/jobs/pyspark-writer-example.py](./assets/jobs/pyspark-writer-example.py)

+## CloudWatch dashboards

+The CDK Stack in [./stacks/emr_serverless.py](./stacks/emr_serverless.py) creates [CloudWatch dashboards](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch_Dashboards.html) to monitor the EMR Serverless Application resources deployed by this project.
+These dashboards are taken from the [emr-serverless-with-mwaa](../emr-serverless-with-mwaa/README.md) CDK application which is available within the same aws-sample repository as this project.

 ## Environments

 The solution is parameterized so that multiple deployments of the same stacks can co-exist in the same account under